EkeHanson/Rental_Platform/README.md

 Thank you for visiting the **Rental Platform** project!
 We hope this application provides an excellent experience for all users.
 ```

-This `README.md` provides an overview of the project, how to set it up, and how to contribute, ensuring clarity for users and developers interested in the project.